AztlanEngineering/swatch-documentation/docs/guides.basic-usage.md

 Shall this remain a bit obscure to you, the following examples will dispell any doubt you might have.

 :::note
-CSS4 variables are unherited through the DOM (And the Shadow DOM).
+CSS variables are unherited through the DOM (And the Shadow DOM).
 This means, you can _set_ a variable on a parent element and _get_ it on a children element.
 :::

 ## Examples